mroughan/aleph-zero-heroes/content/posts/post_julia2.md

 [Julia](https://julialang.org/) that dictionaries are incredibly useful data structures for data science.
 I thought that warranted a little more discussion.
-And it leads to another data structure that we use a lot: Data Frames, so I wanted to talk about both here.
+And it leads to another data structure that we use a lot: Data Frames.
+They're the topic for today.

 # Dictionaries

-A *dictionary* (in computer programming) is much like am English dictionary.
+A *dictionary* (in computer programming) is much like an English dictionary.
 It takes a set of objects (the *keys*) and maps them to something else (the *values*).
-Iin an English dictionary the object/keys are *words* and they are mapped to values called *definitions*, but in programming the objects could be any type of data.
+In an English dictionary the object/keys are *words* and they are mapped to values called *definitions*, but in programming the objects could be any type of data.